Sneakbox: Hunting

-Open water sneak boat hunters are well known to be a hearty bunch and are known for operating on the riskier side of waterfowl hunting.
-They are known to target diver ducks such as bluebills (greater scaup), canvasback, goldeneye, scoter and eider to name a few.
+Open water sneak boat hunters are known to target diver ducks such as bluebills (greater scaup), canvasback, goldeneye, scoter and eider to name a few.

 These boats are known to be long and sleek to cut through the water fast and have extremely shallow drafts.
 Boats rang from 10 ft to upwards of 21 ft on the great lakes and rivers.
 They usually accompany two hunters at a time using the wind to catch a sail like blind in the front of the boat while also sculling to achieve greater speed.

 Sneak boat hunters sometimes uses small spreads of decoys in open water while they lay and wait some distance away watching with binoculars.
 Once ducks have landed into the decoy spread the hunters begin their sneak.
 To waterfowl the boat is just some driftwood or breakaway marsh.
 Other sneak boat hunter use large cabin cruiser as a base and perform sneaks using several sneak boats and a tender boat to allow quick retrieval.